Real-analytic geodesics in the Mabuchi space of K\"ahler metrics and quantization: Setting and main results

 This is the analytic continuation in $t$ of the Schrödinger propagator

 which is well-understood as a \emph{Fourier Integral Operator} \cite{zelditch_pointwise_2018,charles_quantum_2020} if the initial data is smooth.
 However, the precision of this description is $O(k^{-\infty})$, whereas exponential precision $O(e^{-ck})$, for some $c>0$, is needed for our purposes.
+One reason for this is the Duhamel formula, associated with the fact that for $t\in \R$ one has

-This level of precision is only available in the toric case, and (for short times) in the real-analytic case, using the recently developed framework of Berezin--Toeplitz quantization in real-analytic regularity \cite{rouby_analytic_2018,deleporte_toeplitz_2018,hezari_off-diagonal_2017,charles_analytic_2021,deleporte_direct_2022}.
+An exponential level of precision is only available in special cases, including (for short times) in the real-analytic case, using the recently developed framework of Berezin--Toeplitz quantization in real-analytic regularity \cite{rouby_analytic_2018,deleporte_toeplitz_2018,hezari_off-diagonal_2017,charles_analytic_2021,deleporte_direct_2022}.

-Our proof of Theorem \ref{thr:geods-Hilb_k} uses a representation of both $c_k(t)$ and $\gamma_k(t)$ as Fourier Integral Operators with complex, real-analytic phase.
-Theorem \ref{thr:geods-Hilb_k} is equivalent to the fact that, in this representation, both $c_k(t)$ and $\gamma_k(t)$ have the same canonical relation.
-In particular, we interpret a real-analytic change of Kähler structure $\phi$ on $M$ as a biholomorphism $\mathcal{L}$ between neighborhoods of $M$ in its complexification; a path of Kähler structures $\phi(t)$ is a path of biholomorphisms $\mathcal{L}(t)$, and infinitesimally $\mathcal{L}(t)$ preserves $\omega_{\phi}(t)$.
+Our proof of Theorem \ref{thr:FIOs} uses a representation of both $c_k(t)$ and $\gamma_k(t)$ as Fourier Integral Operators with complex, real-analytic phase.
+The crucial point is that, in this representation, both $c_k(t)$ and $\gamma_k(t)$ have the same canonical relation (the same $\Phi$).
+In particular, we interpret a real-analytic change of Kähler structure $\phi$ on $M$ as a biholomorphism $\mathcal{L}$ between neighborhoods of $M$ in its complexification; a path of Kähler structures $\phi(t)$ is a path of biholomorphisms $\mathcal{L}(t)$.
 The image of a geodesic for the Mabuchi metric is then a piece of one-parameter subgroup of biholomorphisms.
-This interpretation (which, formally, stems from Proposition \ref{prop:quantum_class_corresp}) was one of the motivations for the introduction of Berezin--Toeplitz quantization in the treatment of the Mabuchi problem
+This interpretation (which, formally, stems from Proposition \ref{prop:quantum_class_corresp}) was one of the motivations for the introduction of Berezin--Toeplitz quantization in the treatment of the Mabuchi problem.

-Theorems \ref{thr:geods-Hilb_k} and \ref{thr:geods_FS_k} state that the phases of $c_k(t)$ and $\gamma_k(t)$ agree, but a direct computation, which we perform at the end of Section \ref{sec:gronw-lemma-appr}, shows that the symbols disagree: in general, the power $k^{\frac d2}$ in the bound on the distance is sharp.
-This is an instance of the ``no-go'' theorem: it is related, via the interpretations as biholomorphisms, that one cannot represent the Lie algebra of Hamiltonians below the precision $\O(k^{-2})$.

 Conjecture \ref{conj:no_analytic_bd_value} is also linked to the interpretation of changes of Kähler structures as complex symplectomorphisms.
 Geodesics correspond to autonomous Hamiltonian flows, and to support this claim, we use the fact that, among real Hamiltonian diffeomorphisms, the autonomous ones are non-generic.